redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 One of the adaptations of this idea was drafted by Vitalik Buterin in 2014 as a Schelling Coin concept.
 It was also proposed as an architecture for the Ethereum Price Feeds: “For financial contracts for difference, it may actually be possible to decentralize the data feed via a protocol called SchellingCoin” (from the Ethereum whitepaper).
 However, the network congestion, high gas price and the extreme storage cost of the Ethereum Virtual Machine rendered the solution impractical at the current level of technology.

 New generations of blockchains like Arweave could finally make the implementation of Schelling-point based algorithms economically feasible due to the cheaper storage and low contracts execution cost.
-The challenging part is setting the system parameters to keep the user friction as low as possible and reduce the voting requirement voting while maintaining the high quality of decisions.
+The challenging part is setting the system parameters to keep the user friction as low as possible and reduce the voting requirement while maintaining the high quality of decisions.
 Hopefully, [the recent simulations](https://github.com/alice-si/TcrSimulation.jl) done by the Redstone team prove that even a small percentage of expert jurors could produce high-quality results when the incentives are properly set up (see [the simulations of TCR-based decision model](https://github.com/alice-si/TcrSimulation.jl) presented during EdCon Paris 2019).

 ### Dispute process